python-websockets/websockets/docs/howto/faq.rst

 Look at the ``host`` argument of :meth:`~asyncio.loop.create_server`.

-:func:`serve` accepts the same arguments as :meth:`~asyncio.loop.create_server`.
+:func:`~server.serve` accepts the same arguments as :meth:`~asyncio.loop.create_server`.

 How do I close a connection properly?